 Well, unlike in Oblivion, Argonians' water breathing is a limited time spell. (sucks, I know) I do recall there being a mod that gives them indefinite water breathing and allows them to complete the canal pilgrimage, though.

 Remember that the Dunmer and Argonians are enemies.
 The Dunmer probably design their pilgrimages to screw with Argonians, and even if they didn't, they certainly aren't going to think, "Hmm, this particular spot should be altered to be less inconvenient to the one Argonian in 10,000 who decides to join the Temple and undertake pilgrimages relating to the Dunmer religion."
-At any case, the Dunmer are anything but politically correct.
+At any case, the Dunmer are anything but ly correct.

 Most likely it is simply a quirk of the engine, but there is something that can be taken as a loophole for Argonians: you don't actually have to drown.
 The game actually just checks for location (underwater) and health (below 10), so it is possible that any theoretical Argonian convert could simply use poison to fall unconscious while under the waters of the Canal.